cessda/cessda.cvs.contentguide/translations.md

 one.
 If you have done one change at a time and have chosen the correct change type, the system already has information on changes in the 'Change log'.
 You use information there to produce version history for the 'Version changes' field.
+If you made the same type of change more than once to the same concept, the Change log will have the same version change twice, so take care not to have duplicates in the ‘Version changes’ information.

 ![Image 27](images/image27.png "Image 27")